My Academic Profile

 Also this is me on IMDb.

-My love in academia lies in my background.
+My love for academia partly stems from my background.
 The first time my primary school asked me what I wanted to become in the future I answered, "A professor".
 And my teacher smiled.
-It was only later I understood the reason for his smile - it was a title rather than the name of a profession.
+It was only later I understood the reason for his smile - it was a title rather than the name of a profession in the Turkish context.
 Although that was my answer, I changed my mind several times until I reached maturity, but never lost interest in the subjects that I liked in the meanwhile.

 I finished primary, secondary and secondary high school in Istanbul.
 I went to a very diverse and modest primary school, and later entered a nation-wide exam to study at a public school for the next seven years where they intensively taught us English, as well as several mandatory subjects.
-I later majored in Mathematics and Literature.
+I later majored in Mathematics and Literature while having an almost equal interest in natural sciences.
 I particularly enjoyed the Turkish and English classes.
 I was in the school chorus for seven years.
 Thinking about it, I am glad that Turkey offered good public education at that time.

 I then studied at Marmara University for my BA in Political Science and International Relations that was taught in English.
-I am grateful to my professors Ayhan Aktar, Büşra Ersanlı, Yüksel Taşkın, Ahmet Demirel, Semra Cerit Mazlum, and Çiğdem Nas, to name a few, for all the inspiration, and to my classmates who were eager to learn, change, and help change the world.
+I am grateful to my professors Ayhan Aktar, Busraa Ersanli, Yüksel Taskin, Ahmet Demirel, Semra Cerit Mazlum, and Çigdem Nas, to name a few, for all the inspiration, and to my classmates who were eager to learn, challenge, change, and help change the world.

 Did my MBA at Barcelona Management Institute.
 Got a scholarship, and won an award.